flybywiresim/aircraft/docs/a320-simvars.md

     - Slat actual position word of the SFCC bus output
     - Arinc429<Degrees>
     - Note that multiple SFCC are not yet implemented, thus no {number} in the name.
-    - The Slat FPPU angle, ranges from 0° to 360°
+    - The Slat FPPU angle ranges from 0° to 360°

 - A32NX_SFCC_FLAP_ACTUAL_POSITION_WORD
     - Flap actual position word of the SFCC bus output
     - Arinc429<Degrees>
     - Note that multiple SFCC are not yet implemented, thus no {number} in the name.
-    - The Flap FPPU angle, ranges from 0° to 360°
+    - The Flap FPPU angle ranges from 0° to 360°

 ## Landing Gear (ATA 32)